 In game engines the functionality of simulating energy transfer is often referred to as physics, physics system, physics component, or, physics engine.
 Game engine physics components play an important role in many types of games.
 The range of topics within physics for games is broad and includes but is not limited to areas such as rigid body, soft body, fluid dynamics, or vehicle physics.
 A believable physical behavior and interactions of game objects have become key elements of many modern PC and console games, and more recently, browser and smartphone games.
 For example, the bouncing of a ball, the wiggling of a jelly block, the ripples on a lake, or the skidding of a car.
 The proper simulation and realistic renditions of these are becoming common expectations.

-Unfortunately, accurate simulations of the real world can involve details that are overwhelming and require in-depth disciplinary knowledge where the underlying mathematical models can be complicated and the associated computational costs prohibitive.
+Unfortunately, accurate simulations of the real-world can involve details that are overwhelming and require in-depth disciplinary knowledge where the underlying mathematical models can be complicated and the associated computational costs prohibitive.
 For example, the skid of a car depends on speed, tire properties, etc.; the ripples on a lake depends on the cause, size of the lake, etc.; wiggle of a jelly block depends on density, initial deformation, etc. Even in the very simple case, the bounce of a ball depends on its material, the state of inflation, and theoretically, even on the particle concentrations of the surrounding air.
 Modern game engine physics components address these complexities by restricting the types of physical interaction and simplifying the requirements for the simulation computation.

 Physics engines typically restrict and simulate isolated types of physical interaction and do not support general combinations of interaction types.
-For example, the proper simulation of a ball bouncing will often not support the ball colliding and jiggling a soft body or jelly block, or, accurately simulate the ripple effects caused by its interaction with fluid.
-That is, typically a rigid body physics engine does not necessarily support interactions with soft-body objects, fluids, or vehicles.
-Reversely, a soft-body physics engine usually does not fully support interactions with rigid-body or other physics objects.
+For example, the proper simulation of a ball bouncing (rigid body)often will not support the ball colliding and jiggling a jelly block (soft body), or, accurately simulate the ripple effects caused by its interaction with fluid (fluid dynamics).
+That is, typically a rigid body physics engine does not support interactions with soft body objects, fluids, or vehicles.
+Reversely, a soft body physics engine usually does not allow interactions with rigid body or other types of physics objects.

 Additionally, physics engines typical approximate a vastly simplified interaction model where visually convincing results can be attained.
 The simplifications are usually in the forms of assumptions on object geometry and physical properties with restrictive interaction rules applied to a selective subset in the game world.
 For example, a rigid body physics engine typically simplifies the interactions of objects in the following ways:

-assumes objects are continuous geometries with uniformly distributed mass where the center of mass is located at the center of the geometric object
+assumes objects are continuous geometries with uniformly distributed mass where the center of mass is located at the center of the geometric shape

 approximates object material properties with straightforward bounciness and friction